-Every year Union Square plays host to an outdoor Holiday Market that features unique, often-handmade jewelry, ornaments, art, clothes and toys (cool toys!).
+Every year Union Square plays host to a large outdoor Holiday Market that features unique, often-handmade jewelry, ornaments, art, clothes and toys (cool toys!).

 There are also foods to both give as gifts and eat on site.
 Pretty tins of German Lebkuchen are great to give as gifts; I usually buy one for myself, too.

-After getting chilly in the markets, warm up with hot chocolate at nearby City Bakery on 18th Street west of 5th ave, Their homemade marshmallows are enormous!
+After getting chilly in the markets, warm up with hot chocolate at nearby City Bakery on 18th Street west of 5th ave.
+A cup is always topped with their enormouse house-made marshmallows.
 If you don’t have sweet tooth go for the pretzel croissants.

 Or try Max Brenner on Broadway just south of the park for an afternoon of chocolate overload.

 Not done shopping?
 Head just south of Union Square on Broadway to stop by the famous Strand Books, where you can choose from 18 miles of new, used and rare books.